junxit/us-congress-bills-113/metadata.md

 - 2013-04-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1889)
 - 2013-04-10 — The previous question was ordered pursuant to the rule. (consideration: CR H1888)
 - 2013-04-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2013-04-23 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+113-24.
+- 2013-05-08 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+Without written report.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+Without written report.
+- 2013-05-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 72.